Milz0/weather_station_upload/README.md

   `TEMP_CASE` decimal(6,1) NOT NULL DEFAULT 0.0 COMMENT 'Celcius',
   PRIMARY KEY (`ID`)
 );

+-- Optional but recommended: Add an index on the CREATED column for better query performance
+ALTER TABLE dataentry ADD INDEX idx_created (CREATED);

+-- Create a read-only user for the weather station service (optional)
+-- Replace 'password' with a secure password
+-- GRANT SELECT ON weather.* TO 'weather_reader'@'localhost' IDENTIFIED BY 'password';
 ```

 # Running the Service
 Manual start
 `python weather_station_service.py`